1inch/limit-order-protocol/description.md

         | predicate2 | 256 bytes |
         | predicate3 | 128 bytes |

-        The calldata and offsets structure will be the following:
+        The structure of calldata and offsets will be the following:

         | calldata |  |  |
         | --- | --- | --- |